-A Neuroscience Project Pushes To Include More African Americans In Brain Research
+Neuroscience Has A Whiteness Problem.
+This Research Project Aims To Fix It

 "In this process, every step of the way, even in terms of capital formation, we've been actively, acutely involved," he says, adding that one of the first investors was African American.

 In July, the effort got a $1 million commitment from Brown Capital Management, a business in Baltimore founded and run by an African American.
-The State of Maryland has promised another $1.25 million.
+The state of Maryland has promised another $1.25 million.

-And all of that is gratifying to Dr. Kafui Dzirasa, the brain scientist whose lab research has been motivated by his own family's struggles with mental illness.
+And all of that is gratifying to Dzirasa, the brain scientist whose lab research has been motivated by his own family's struggles with mental illness.

 "I go in every day believing that is the day I will make the discovery that is going to totally transform my family's life," he says.